Skip to Main Content

 Once you have your audio files ready to share with the world, you need to host them online so that listeners can access them.
 There are a range of platforms and sites which can help you to do this:

 Soundcloud - as a free user on Soundcloud you can upload up to 3 hours of content.
-It's possible to connect your podcast on Soundcloud to iTunes so that it's accessible via the podcast app.
+It's possible to connect your podcast on Soundcloud to Apple so that it's accessible via the podcast app.

 After you have your podcast hosted online, you can start spreading the word!